 8. Work-Life Balance is Neglected

 There is nothing more important in a job than having a healthy work-life balance.
-When employees are forced to choose between keeping their jobs and maintaining their personal lives, those long hours and high demands will begin to take a toll.
+When employees are forced to choose between keeping their jobs and maintaining their personal lives, those long hours and high demands will begin to take their toll.

 9. Turnover is High